dyowoo/dgamesrv/README.md

 # dgamesrv
-golang for game server and mysql for db
+golang for game server engine,mysql for db